nickovic/rtamt/README_syntax_extensions.md

    1. Extend RTAMT AST visitor.
    Regarding above, we may extend `AbstractAstVisitor` as well to enable any semantics layer visitors can visit.
 That is very crucial class in RTAMT.
 We extend `StlAstVisitor` since XSTL is very closed to STL.
 1. Extend semantics
 Based on the new visitor, we may extend `AbstractDiscreteTimeOfflineInterpreter` in offline fashion.
-We extend `AstDiscreteTimeOfflineInterpreter` since XSTL is very closed to STL.
+We extend `StlDiscreteTimeOfflineInterpreter` since XSTL is very closed to STL.
 1. Merge syntax and semantics into spec.
 That connects the syntax and semantics into spec class with a few lines of codes based on `AbstractOfflineSpecification`.